 Mix correct amount of tablets for the water levels, as per instructions (4 grams (2 tablets) per 1,000 litres of water)

 Maintains clear and bright water

 No bromine or carcinogenic substance

 The chlorine tablets must be stored in a cool and dry location.
-Since it does not contain any moisture, the product might comes with some broken pieces which does not affect the potency.
+Since it does not contain any moisture, the product might come with some broken pieces which does not affect the potency.

 Water Chemicals and Maintenance Guide, by Hong Kong Hot Tubs and Pools